 Is the PT 630 or PT57A really as good as they say?
 Well, if you're looking for an arm-friendly and great feeling racquet with an emphasis of control over power and spin – look no further.
 Most of the modern racquet technologies cannot really stand up to this beautiful blend of Twaron and graphite.
 It's old school but still up to scratch (and in many cases beyond) with all the marketing hype of today's current sticks.

-So if you have the chance to play test a Head Pro Tour 630 or Head PT57A – do it, it might not make your game any better (only practice does that), but it sure is a nice and very comfortable ride.
-If you’re interested in other advice around buying a tennis racquet, check out the links and posts below.
+So if you have the chance to playtest a Head Pro Tour 630 or Head PT57A – do it, it might not make your game any better (practice is the best way to do that), but it sure is a nice and very comfortable ride.
+If you're interested in other advice around buying a tennis racquet, check out the links and posts below.

 Racquet buying guides

 Here is a great racquet buying guide to get you started.

 What tennis racquet should I buy?